pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 }
 ```

-There is one tiny limitataion with special iterators.
+There is one tiny limitation with special iterators.
 If they have state (i.e. use `iterstate` not `iterstart` or no definition), this won't work:

 ```pawn
 foreach (i : Admin(5))